Kuaishou

 All these smaller businesses reach a key strategic question where they have to either stay in their niche or transform into a larger play.
 That’s where Kuaishou is right now.

-And I have 5 questions (thus far) for assessing the viability of a specialty entertainment / attention business vs. the giants:
+I typically ask five questions for assessing the viability of a specialty video / entertainment business versus giants:

-2. Can the company compete and/or differentiate in content production / licensing without ongoing spending?
+2. Can the company compete and/or differentiate in content production/licensing and R&D without ongoing spending?

 3. Does the company have a strong competitive advantage in a circumscribed market?